Victoria School of the Arts: History

-In 1985, Bob Maskell took over the position of school principal with the intention of transforming the school from a vocational school with low enrolment and a bad reputation to a K-12 arts-based alternative school.
+By 1985, Victoria Composite High School had become primarily vocation-based despite still being designated as a composite school, and was grappling with significantly declining enrolment and a bad reputation.
+Bob Maskell took over the position of school principal with the intention of transforming it into a K-12 arts-based alternative school.
 He sold off the vocational equipment to finance large-scale renovations, and recruited a staff qualified in a broad range of arts disciplines.
 Victoria Composite High School was renamed Victoria School of Performing and Visual Arts.
 Because of Maskell's work, Victoria School of the Arts has become one of the top arts-focused schools in North America.